Dear Parents and Carers,

 We ask that you continue to support us in ensuring that your child is wearing the correct uniform every day.
 Children who are not appropriately dressed may miss their playtime.
 Our uniform policy is available from our school office and on our website.
 Children are not permitted to wear any jewellery except for simple stud earrings for girls.
 Any inappropriate item of jewellery worn to school will be confiscated and kept in the school office for safekeeping until the end of the week when it will be sent home.
 As children play outside in all weathers except heavy rain and snow, they must have a warm, waterproof coat in school every day.

-Children in 2DB will usually have PE every Monday and on two out of three Wednesdays.
+Children usually have PE every Monday and on two out of three Wednesdays.
 Occasionally PE lessons will not take place or will take place or different days to accommodate special events.
 On Mondays, the children will change in school for PE.
 If our class has PE on a Wednesday, we will send the children’s PE kits home on Tuesday evening so that the children can wear their PE kit into school the next day.
 PE kits should be returned to school on Thursdays following a Wednesday PE lesson.
 On PE days, hair must be tied back and earrings must be removed.

 Children receive ‘Dojos’ for behaviour and learning which exemplifies our school values.
 They are also awarded